Shubhalaxmi01/azure-hub-spoke-firewall-lab/README.md

 - Spoke VNet hosts a Windows VM
 - Internet-bound traffic is forced through Azure Firewall
 - DNAT is used to allow RDP access
-- Application rules restrict outbound access
+- Application rules restrict outbound access (L7 traffic)
+- Network rules are present but not used for outbound web traffic

 ## Resources Created